lakshmanh-cmd/llm-security-research/README.md

 ## Overview

-This repository documents a series of prompt injection exercises run against five model configurations: three local open-weight models, and two commercial API-based models.
-The goal is to compare injection resistance in practice, not in theory, and to build a reproducible test harness that can be extended as new attack techniques are explored.
+This repository documents a series of prompt injection and output handling exercises run against five model configurations: three local open-weight models, and two commercial API-based models.
+The goal is to compare injection resistance and output handling in practice, not in theory, and to build a reproducible test harness that can be extended as new attack techniques are explored.

-This work maps to **OWASP LLM Top 10 LLM01: Prompt Injection**, **LLM02: Sensitive Information Disclosure**, and **LLM08: Vector and Embedding Weaknesses**, currently among the most prevalent attack vectors against LLM-based systems.
+This work maps to **OWASP LLM Top 10 LLM01: Prompt Injection**, **LLM02: Sensitive Information Disclosure**, **LLM05: Improper Output Handling**, and **LLM08: Vector and Embedding Weaknesses**, currently among the most prevalent attack vectors against LLM-based systems.

 ## Models Tested